Plaza

 How is Plaza admittance regulated?

 In principle, a Plaza ticket entitles access to the Plaza.
 The operator, however, reserves the right to limit access, especially in the case of overcrowding.
 In addition, controls can be carried out by our security company as well as by the police and other regulatory agencies.
-Every visitor could be subject to a security control.
+All visitors may be subject to security checks.

 -